The 2020-2021 Challenge is all about putting the strategies developed during the June 2019 PPPC community workshop into action.

 Check out the video of the clean-ups made by Runner Films:

-After a short break over the summer, Palmy's Plastic Pollution Challenge is going to be busy again this autumn!
-We are planning to conduct citizen-science sampling at up to 40 stream sites across Palmerston North city and revisit the Te Kawau Stream clean-up sites.
-Ideally getting most of the sites completed by the end of March 2021.
+After a short break over the summer, Palmy's Plastic Pollution Challenge is busy again this autumn!
+We are currently conducting citizen-science sampling at up to 40 stream sites across Palmerston North city and revisiting the Te Kawau Stream clean-up sites.
+Ideally getting most of the sites completed by mid April 2021.